LLDevLab/LLDevCompiler/Readme.md

 ## Comments
 - "//" at the beginning of the line is denote a comment line

+## Labels
+- A labels now can be used in the code.
+The label usage example:
+branchHereLabel:
+ldi r2, branchHereLabel
+br r2

 ## Supporting Instructions

 For now compiler supports next Instructions: